Trade union facility time

 Percentage of pay bill spent on facility time

-Percentage of the total pay bill spent on paying employees who were TU representatives for facility time during the relevant period.
+- Percentage of the total pay bill spent on facility time: 0.14%

 Paid TU activities